aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/dotcode-barcode-configuration/dotcode-encoding-mode-bytes/_index.md

 var codetext = strBld.ToString();
 ```

-## Step 4: Initialize BarcodeGenerator
+### Step 4: Initialize BarcodeGenerator

-Now, create an instance of the BarcodeGenerator and specify the barcode type (DotCode) and the codetext.
+Create a `BarcodeGenerator` instance for the DotCode type and pass the encoded text.

 ```csharp
 using (BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.DotCode, codetext))
 ```

-## Step 5: Set Barcode Parameters
+### Step 5: Set Barcode Parameters

-Configure the barcode parameters, such as XDimension in pixels and DotCodeEncodeMode to Bytes.
+Adjust the barcode’s visual properties and set the encoding mode to **Bytes**.

 ```csharp
 gen.Parameters.Barcode.XDimension.Pixels = 10;
 gen.Parameters.Barcode.DotCode.DotCodeEncodeMode = DotCodeEncodeMode.Bytes;
 ```

-## Step 6: Save Barcode Image
+### Step 6: Save Barcode Image

-Finally, save the generated barcode image to the specified directory path in PNG format.
+Finally, save the barcode as a PNG file.

 ```csharp
 gen.Save($"{path}DotCodeEncodeModeBytes.png", BarCodeImageFormat.Png);
 ```

-With these steps, you have successfully generated a DotCode barcode using Aspose.BarCode for .NET in Encoding Mode (Bytes).
-You can further customize your barcode by adjusting various parameters to meet your specific requirements.
+With these steps completed, you have successfully generated a DotCode barcode in Bytes mode using Aspose.BarCode for .NET.

+## Common Use Cases

+- **Embedding binary payloads** (e.g., firmware, configuration files) into a compact 2D barcode.
+- **Secure data transmission** where raw bytes must be preserved without conversion to text.
+- **Inventory systems** that need to store non‑human‑readable identifiers.

-## Conclusion:
+## Troubleshooting Tips

-In this tutorial, we've explored DotCode Encoding Mode (Bytes) using Aspose.BarCode for .NET.
-We started with the prerequisites, importing namespaces, and broke down the entire process into easy-to-follow steps.
-Aspose.BarCode empowers you to effortlessly generate and manipulate barcodes, adding a valuable feature to your .NET applications.
-Experiment with different settings, and you'll be amazed at the versatility of DotCode Encoding.
-Start integrating barcode capabilities into your applications today!
+- **Incorrect image size** – adjust `XDimension.Pixels` to increase or decrease module size.
+- **Unreadable barcode** – ensure the byte array does not contain control characters that might be filtered out by the printer.
+- **License errors** – verify that the license file is correctly loaded before creating the generator.

-## FAQ's
+## Frequently Asked Questions

-### Q1: What is DotCode Encoding Mode?
+**Q1: What is DotCode Encoding Mode?**

-A1: DotCode Encoding Mode is a method of encoding data into a 2D barcode using a series of dots.
-It is particularly useful for encoding binary data.
+A1: DotCode Encoding Mode defines how data is transformed into the DotCode symbol.
+The **Bytes** mode encodes raw binary data directly.

-### Q2: Where can I find Aspose.BarCode for .NET documentation?
+**Q2: Where can I find Aspose.BarCode for .NET documentation?**
 A2: You can access the Aspose.BarCode for .NET documentation [here](https://reference.aspose.com/barcode/net/).

-### Q3: How do I obtain a temporary license for Aspose.BarCode for testing purposes?
+**Q3: How do I obtain a temporary license for testing?**

-A3: You can get a temporary license for testing from [here](https://purchase.aspose.com/temporary-license/).
+A3: You can get a temporary license from [here](https://purchase.aspose.com/temporary-license/).

-### Q4: Can I customize the appearance of DotCode barcodes with Aspose.BarCode for .NET?
+**Q4: Can I customize the appearance of DotCode barcodes?**

-A4: Yes, Aspose.BarCode for .NET offers a wide range of parameters for customizing barcode appearance, including size, color, and more.
+A4: Yes, Aspose.BarCode provides extensive parameters for size, colors, margins, and more.

-### Q5: Is Aspose.BarCode compatible with .NET Core applications?
+**Q5: Is Aspose.BarCode compatible with .NET Core applications?**

-A5: Yes, Aspose.BarCode for .NET is compatible with both .NET Framework and .NET Core applications.
+A5: Absolutely – the library works with both .NET Framework and .NET Core.

+---

+**Last Updated:** 2026-01-25
+**Tested With:** Aspose.BarCode 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}